 Utilizing Apps and Technology for Accountability

 Digital tools like MyFitnessPal, Noom, and Fitbit apps make tracking easier.
-They sync with wearable devices to monitor steps, heart rate, and sleep patterns.
-This offers real-time feedback.
+They connect to wearable devices to monitor steps, heart rate, and sleep patterns in real time, offering real-time feedback.

 FAQ